 The certification exam is challenging, with the current overall pass rate below 20%.
 To prepare for the exam, candidates are encouraged to take a practice test.
 Translating a typical passage and studying a grader’s feedback is helpful preparation for taking the examination.

 Arrangements for taking a certification exam are made through ATA Headquarters.
 The fee of $300 includes all administrative and grading expenses.
-Candidates must provide proof that they meet the eligibility requirements.
 They may register for an exam at the same time they apply for membership.
 ATA Headquarters must receive a completed registration form with payment of $300 at least two weeks before the exam is administered.
 If registration is sent with membership, both must be submitted at least four weeks before the exam date.

 Late registration may be possible depending on space availability and whether exams can be delivered in time.
 Eligible candidates may register by paying an additional late fee for a total of $345.